VikentiosVitalis/distributed_systems/README.md

 between users are registered and consensus (agreement on any subject by a group of participants) is certified with Proof-of-Work (a decentralized consensus mechanism that requires network members to expend effort in solving an encrypted hexadecimal number).

 ## Deliverables:
-* Backend that implements the functionality of Noobcash and it is placed in the new_src directory.
+* Backend that implements the functionality of Noobcash and it is placed in the 'src' directory.

-* CLI client placed in the cli.py file.
+* CLI client placed in the 'cli.py' file.

-* Web page placed in the templates directory.
+* Web page placed in the 'templates' directory.

 ## Built with:
 The REST API is written in [Python 3.8](https://www.python.org/) using the following libraries: